 Opportunity for Free Admission for Community Organizations

-Thanks to a generous grant from the Moffat Family Fund at the Winnipeg Foundation, we are currently able to provide community organizations with free admission for small groups (approximately 30 individuals).
+The Canadian Museum for Human Rights is able to provide community organizations with free admission for small groups (approximately 30 individuals).

 Interested organizations should review the eligibility criteria and write a letter to CMHR containing the requested information.

 Letters of application should be emailed at least a month before your estimated visit date to info [at] humanrights.ca or sent by mail to the Community Access Tickets, 4th floor, 85 Israel Asper Way, Winnipeg, MB R3C 0L5.